erikcheatham/NG2-Starter/README.md

     git clone https://dow-vsts.visualstudio.com/Market%20Sell/_git/NG2-Starter
     ``
 3. Navigate to the newly created 'NG2-Starter' directory
 4. If you're looking to use this template as a starting point for a new project, you will need to point git at your actual project branch origin.
+To do this, run the following command to remove existing remote origins

+    ``
+    git remote rm origin
+    ``
+6. Now, set your new origin with the following command

+    ``
+    git remote add origin [Insert URL to VSTS GIT Repo] ``
+7. Lastly, Push the NG2-Starter code to your new repository

+    ``
+    git push -u origin --all
+    ``

 ### Update npm